simphotonics/merging_builder/README.md

 Source code generation has become an integral software development tool when building and maintaining a large number of data models, data access object, widgets, etc.

-The library [merging_builder] provides a Dart builder that reads **several input files** and writes merged output to **one output file**.
+The library [`merging_builder`][merging_builder] provides a Dart builder that reads **several input files** and writes merged output to **one output file**.
 The builder has support for specifying a header and footer to be placed at the top and bottom of the output file.

 A conventional builder typically calls the generator method `generate` from within its `build` method to retrieve the generated source-code. [`MergingBuilder`][MergingBuilder] (indirectly) calls the [`MergingGenerator`][MergingGenerator] method `generateStream`.
 It allows the generator to pass a stream of data of type `T` to the builder, one stream item for each annotated element passed to the generator method `generateStreamItemForAnnotatedElement`.

-The private builder method `_combineStreams` combines the streams receives for each processed file asset and calls the generator method `generateMergedContent`.
+The private builder method `_combineStreams` combines the streams received for each processed file asset and calls the generator method `generateMergedContent`.
 As a result, this method has access to all stream items of type `T` generated for each annotated element in each input file.
 It is the task of this method to generate the merged source-code output.

 The figure below shows the flow of data between the builder and the generator.
 The data type is indicated by the starting point of the orange connectors.
 Dotted connectors represent a stream of data.